 Sixth form Chemistry opens up an enormous range of career possibilities, both in and out of science.
 Horsforth School Chemistry Department aims to engage students with stretching and challenging lessons where the focus is on student learning and enjoyment, as well as academic progress.

 Exciting practical opportunities have been embedded throughout the Chemistry A Level.
 You will get your own lab book to record your observations and data to help you achieve the Practical Endorsement.

-Chemistry is a fascinating subject, from the fundamental interaction between subatomic particles in atoms, to the real-world application of catalysts in industry or drug design.
-Chemistry A Level results at Horsforth School are consistently above the national average (46% A*-A).
-It is one of the most popular A Level courses at our Sixth Form, with 3 classes running per year.
+Chemistry A Level results at Horsforth School are consistently above the National average (frequently > 40% A*/A).
+It is one of the most popular A Level courses at Horsforth, with three Y12 classes running per year.